pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

   Not available
 {{< /tabsection >}}

-#### Document 1: REST service
+#### Document 1: REST controller

-In this case, we want to document the greeting method as part of a REST service.
+In this case, we want to document the greeting method as part of a REST controller.
 For this, we need to define a YAML file containing the information necessary to create the Swagger UI.

-##### Service
+##### Controller

-Our REST service is called HelloFriendService.
-It is defined by a class that inherits from the RestService component and has a method named greetings, which given a name, returns "Hello {name}" on a web page.
+Our REST controller is called HelloFriendController.
+It is defined by a class that inherits from the RestController component and has a method named greetings, which given a name, returns "Hello {name}" on a web page.

-It also contains a reference to the controller and a method named register that defines the necessary elements for the Swagger UI.
+It also contains a reference to the service and a method named register that defines the necessary elements for the Swagger UI.
 Its code is as follows:

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}